Ricciolo d'Italia

 Ricciolo d'Italia (lit. 'the Curl of Italy') is a narrow portion of Italian territory that extends in a curve along the northern edge of St. Peter's Square in Rome.
 Surrounded by Vatican City to the north and south, the Ricciolo d'Italia is a geographic salient with a distinctive curling shape and a width of only about 3 meters.
-It was formed by the creation of the Vatican itself with the Lateran Treaty of 11 February 1929.
+It was formed as part of the original Vatican borders under the Lateran Treaty of 11 February 1929.